Skip to Content

 • Fewer crowds.
 You can have the most popular spots practically to yourself.

 • More flexibility.
 With a bit of luck and flexibility, it’s possible to book many experiences last minute.
 That said, if you absolutely want to do something and don’t want to risk missing out on the experience, you have to reserve in advance.
-For example, the Alaska Railroad was sold out, bear tours weren’t easy to arrange, and I encountered quite a few other things where it was essential to plan/book ahead.
+For example, the Alaska Railroad tickets were sold out (book in advance!), bear tours weren’t easy to arrange, and I encountered quite a few other things where it was essential to plan/book ahead.

 • Fall colors.
 I can’t imagine a more scenic time to visit Alaska than in September.
 The colors really bring the landscape to life.